wasmerio/old-docs.wasmer.io/integrations/js/wasi/browser/examples/hello-world.md

 3. For the purposes of testing, we need to install both the `parcel-bundler` and `parcel-plugin-static-files-copy` packages.

-   These packages allow `parcel` to serve our WASM files as static assets:
+   These packages allow `parcel` to serve our Wasm files as static assets:

    ```bash
     npm install --save-dev parcel-bundler parcel-plugin-static-files-copy